gabeluci/gabeluci.github.io/_posts/2018-12-15-better-performance-activedirectory.md

 }
 ```

 You do have to be aware that because you're doing a search doesn't necessarily mean you will get a result.
 So you may decide you need to verify that you indeed got all the results you expected.
-You could just compare numbers (if I asked for 100 accounts, did I get 100?) or you could change this to return a `Dictionary<string, string>` with the `sAMAccountName` as the key and the `mail` attribute as the value so you can check which ones are missing.
+You could just compare numbers (if I asked for 100 accounts, did I actually get 100 back?) or you could change this to return a `Dictionary<string, string>` with the `sAMAccountName` as the key and the `mail` attribute as the value so you can check which ones are missing.
 But all of that verification is done in memory and it still *waaayy* faster than doing a separate search for each account.